Robust Bilevel Optimization for Near-Optimal Lower-Level Solutions: Near-optimal set and near-optimal robust bilevel problem

 The two models define different levels of conservativeness and risk.
 Indeed:

-with $\text{opt}(P)$ the optimal value of problem $P$.
-Both near-optimal robust formulations can be of interest to model decision-making applications.
-It can also be noted that Problem \ref{prob:foundation} includes the special case of opposite objectives between the two levels, i.e. problems for which $F(x, v) = - f(x, v)$.
-The two models offer different levels of conservativeness and risk and can both be of interest when modelling decision-making situations. \\
+where $\text{opt}(\mathrm{P})$ denotes the optimal value of problem P. Both near-optimal robust formulations NRB and C-NRB can be of interest to model decision-making applications.
+It can also be noted that NRB includes the special case of interdiction problems, i.e.~problems for which $F(x, v) = - f(x, v)$.
+The two models offer different levels of conservativeness and risk and can both be of interest when modelling decision-making applications.
+We will focus on Problem~\eqref{prob:foundation}, NRB, in the rest of this article, but all results and formulations extend to Problem~\eqref{prob:nobopconservative}. \\

-Constraint \eqref{eq:robcons} is a generalized semi-infinite constraint, based on the terminology from \cite{gensemiinf}.
-The dependence of the set of constraints $\mathcal{Z}(x;\delta)$ on the decision variables leads to the characterization of Problem \eqref{prob:foundation} as a robust problem with decision-dependent uncertainty \cite{Goel2006}.
+Constraint~\eqref{eq:robcons} is a generalized semi-infinite constraint \cite{gensemiinf}.
+The dependence of the set of constraints $\mathcal{Z}(x;\delta)$ on the decision variables leads to the characterization of NRB as a robust problem with decision-dependent uncertainty~\cite{Goel2006}.
 Each constraint in the set \eqref{eq:robcons} can be replaced by the corresponding worst-case second-level decision $z_k$ obtained as the solution of the \emph{adversarial problem}, parameterized by $(x, v, \delta)$: